Merredin, Western Australia: History

 Merredin's history varies from that of other wheat-belt towns in Western Australia in the sense that it started as a stopping place on the way to the goldfields.
-The first European explorer into the area was the Surveyor General J. S. Roe, who travelled through the region in 1836 but was not impressed by its dryness and the low rainfall.
+The first European explorer into the area was Surveyor General J.S.
+Roe, who travelled through the region in 1836 but was not impressed by its dryness and the low rainfall.

 By the 1850s sandalwood cutters were in the area but there was little agriculture.
 It was not until Assistant Surveyor Charles Cooke Hunt explored the area in the period 1864–66 that it began to open up.
 Hunt saw the pastoral potential but realised the importance of water.
 He called the area Hampton Plains after John Stephen Hampton, Governor of Western Australia 1862–68.

 Hunt made five journeys through the area.
 Of the five journeys the first was exploratory (1864), the second established a track which moved from waterhole to waterhole (1865) and the third built a series of wells and dams (the Hunt's Dam at Merredin is located about 10 km north of town off the Merredin-Chandler Road).
 The result was a road which later became known as the York to Goldfields road and, until the arrival of the railway, was the only link between the coast and the gold towns of Kalgoorlie and Coolgardie.

 It is almost certain that Hunt climbed Merredin Peak (a short distance out of town to the north) and that he heard the town's name from the local Aboriginal people.
-Hunt claimed that the local Aborigines referred to the place as "Merriding" while other explanations suggest that the name comes from "merrit-in" – "the place of the merrit" (Eucalyptus flocktoniae or ‘Merritt ’ is a tree which was used for making spears) – or that it was the name used by the Aborigines to describe the "huge bare granite rock" which the locals call Merredin Rock but which is officially named Merredin Peak.
+Hunt claimed that the local Aborigines referred to the place as "Merriding" while other explanations suggest that the name comes from "merrit-in" – "the place of the merrit" (Eucalyptus flocktoniae or 'Merritt' is a tree which was used for making spears) – or that it was the name used by the Aborigines to describe the "huge bare granite rock" which the locals call Merredin Rock but which is officially named Merredin Peak.

 In the late 1860s a number of large pastoral leases were taken up in the area but no township evolved.
 As late as 1889, when Assistant Surveyor Henry King set up camp on the north side of Merredin Rock, there was still no township.
 The first settlement was established to the north of Merredin Peak on the York to the Goldfields road but it was hastily moved when the railway, which could not follow the gradients of Hunts Road, was built a few kilometres to the south.